Lithuania trip planning help

 How many days do you need in Lithuania?

 For a first trip, four to seven days works well.
-That gives you enough time for Vilnius, one more city such as Kaunas or Klaipėda, and at least one day trip or coast or nature stop.
+That gives you enough time for Vilnius, one more city such as Kaunas or Klaipėda, and at least one day trip, coast or nature stop.

 What is the best time to visit Lithuania?